stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 }
 ```

-The memory allocator is detailed in the next section.
+### Memory Allocation

-After the buffer has been created we query Vulkan for its memory requirements:
+In the `build()` method, after the buffer has been created we query Vulkan for its memory requirements:

 ```java
 // Query memory requirements